ale1800/ESP-360-REMOTE/Hardware/Production/readme.md

- I suggest you to buy also the right angle pin I soldered on the RF modules.
+ I suggest you to buy also the right angle pin strips I soldered on the RF modules.

  - I used [these](https://www.lcsc.com/product-detail/_XFCN-_C781823.html) for the 3-pin transmitter module ([STX883Pro](https://www.nicerf.com/ask-modules/ask-transmitter-module-stx883pro.html)).
  They have the standard pitch of 2.54 but they are thin enough to be inserted in the female connector on the board  **You have to buy at least 4 (2x2)** and then cut one.